Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Faithfulness w.r.t Provided Knowledge

-\paragraph{LLMCritic} Similar to correctness, we investigate prompting LLMs to act as evaluator for groundedness.
+Similar to correctness, we investigate prompting LLMs to act as evaluators (\textbf{LLMCritic}).
 More specifically, we prompt GPT-3.5 and GPT-4 to annotate whether a given response uses \emph{only} the knowledge present in the provided passage.
-The actual prompt is provided in \Cref{appendix_sec:prompts} (\Cref{fig:prompt_faithfulness_eval}).
+The prompt template and the instruction used are described on our project page\footnote{\href{https://github.com/McGill-NLP/instruct-qa/\#faithfulness}{github:instruct-qa:faithfulness}}.